vladIsLove-hub/pleasure-tool/README.md

 ![image](https://user-images.githubusercontent.com/60508001/181575987-85f89a37-0dc7-4752-9302-71e1159b69dd.png)

-You have downloaded `.xlsx` document with all your tasks and project, just open it and you'll see all your tasks at your project's tab.
-Then just copy your project tasks to `project.types.json` and each of them will be your `key` in this object.
+You have downloaded `.xlsx` document with all your tasks' types in your project, just open it and you'll see all your tasks's types in the `Projects` tab.
+Then just copy your project tasks's types to `project.types.json` and each of them will be the `key` in this object.

 ![image](https://user-images.githubusercontent.com/60508001/181576713-f5a489b2-b827-4c68-9baa-44360ad35721.png)

-### About `statuses.txt` file.
+### `statuses.txt` file.

 Firstly, you sould create `statuses.txt` file in the project's root.
 `statuses.txt` structure: